-Accelerated Degree Program:
+Adult Degree Program:

-This Accelerated Degree Program attendance policy states that any student not attending the first night of class will be administratively dropped from that course.
+This Adult Degree Program attendance policy states that any student not attending the first night of class will be administratively dropped from that course.
 Likewise, these programs have attendance policies that limit the number of hours a student may miss before being administratively removed from the course.
+If a student misses more than four (4) hours of class time, that student will be administratively withdrawn from the course.
 Students receiving any form of financial assistance (including VA benefits) must maintain regular attendance to be eligible for assistance.
 For more information, contact the center director/dean.